tecnomod-um/OntoGenixLLMExperiments/rag/data-ontology.md

 </p>

 The set of identifiers is then provided as context to the GPT-4o-mini model by including them in the prompt.
 This facilitates few-shot prompting, where examples are embedded in the prompt to guide the model toward better performance.
 These examples serve as conditioning, enabling the model to generate more accurate responses for subsequent queries.
 From the provided set of identifiers, the model's task is to select the most appropriate identifiers that correspond to the given column name.

+All the scripts used for this approach are included in the directory [scripts](data-ontology/scripts/RAG_external_VBD), including the [script](data-ontology/scripts/RAG_external_VBD/filter.py) to execute the SPARQL query.

+The annotation obtained with this approach can be found in the directory [results/RAG_external_VDB+reduced_ontologies](data-ontology/results/RAG_external_VDB+reduced_ontologies).

 ## Evaluation of the RAG models
 To evaluate the performance of the RAG models in the task of matching data to ontologies, four CSV files have been used.
 We classified the model predictions as: